asdws789/odim-recipes/readme.md

-This is a project for the odin project.
-It is a website with recipes.
+This is a beginner project i am doing while following the odin project.
+This project is a website containing recipes.